cassisob/Monitoring-System-Activity/desc.md

 - Alert transactions if failed transactions are above normal;
 - Alert transactions if reversed transactions are above normal;
 - Alert transactions if denied transactions are above normal;

-## 4. Deliverables

-You are expected to submit a presentation with your answers and your project and be ready to present that in 30 minutes in a interview.
-If you want you can submit a compacted git repository.
-We hope you have fun, learn and challenge yourself during this task :)